kipVk/php-piscine/README.md

 # ex11
 Same as 10 but it all goes in one argument.
 Syntax error is thrown if the string is not the expected number operand number.

+# ex12
+Search a key on a parsed string and show the value

+# php-d02

+# ex00
+Remove spaces and tabs